 It’s not so scary if you know what steps to take.
-If you want to backup your data and services and be able to recover them quickly, here are a few key things you need to know:
+If you want to backup your data and services and recover them quickly, here are a few key things you need to know:

-- Where is your data stored and what services are involved?
+- Where is your data stored and what services are you using?

 - Which data and services absolutely must be online first?